jukkaptu/mpjkk-22/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [mui build](https://users.metropolia.fi/~jukkaptu/React-tehtavat/mui_buildi/) git s to view it in your browser.
+Open [forms build](https://users.metropolia.fi/~jukkaptu/React-tehtavat/forms_buildi/) git s to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.